 You’ll need to speak with your doctor to be sure.

 Deciding to perform home dialysis is a monumental choice you will need to make with your doctor.
-While you’ll receive the freedom and quality of life to cope with your condition, you’ll have to assume a large responsible for executing your treatments directly.
+While you’ll receive the freedom and quality of life to cope with your condition, you’ll have to assume a large responsibility for executing your treatments directly.

 To learn more about home dialysis, give us a call at (210) 212-8622 for more information.